-TMDL{winter} = 4,000 counts (instantaneous)/100 mL x Q
+$TMDL{winter} = 4,000 \text{ counts (instantaneous)/100 mL x Q}$

 For purposes of determining necessary load reductions required to meet the instream water quality criteria, the current critical TMDL was determined.
 This load is the product of the applicable seasonal fecal coliform standard and the mean flow used to calculate the current critical load.
 It represents the sum of the allocated loads from point (WLA and WLA{sw}) and nonpoint (LA) sources located within the immediate drainage area of the listed segment, the NPDES-permitted point discharges with recorded fecal coliform violations from the nearest upstream subwatersheds, and a margin of safety (MOS).
-The current critical loads and corresponding TMDLs, WLAs (WLA and WLA{sw}), LAs, MOSs, and percent load reductions for the Tennessee River Basin listed stream segments are presented in Table 10.
+For these calculations, the fecal load contributed by the permitted facility to the WLA was not the maximum presented in Table 12, but rather was the product of the fecal coliform permitted limit and the average monthly discharge at the time of the critical load.
+The current critical loads and corresponding TMDLs, WLAs (WLA and WLA{sw}), LAs, MOSs, and percent load reductions for the Savannah River Basin listed stream segments are presented in Table 13.